 So you’re interested in starting your own team.
 Great!
 FIRST has put together the flyer, How to Start an FIRST LEGO League Team to help you out.
 Here are some suggestions to get you going,

 For more information head over to Start a FIRST LEGO League Team.

 We also have a step-by-step team registration guide for coaches to follow.

 Remember a good coach does not need to be an engineer or a professional programmer.
 All it takes to be a great coach is the passion to guide these kids on a wonderful journey.

 Rookie teams should expect about a $1000 budget.
-This includes the $225 registration fee to FIRST, purchasing the annual Challenge set at $75, purchasing a LEGO MINDSTORMS EV3 robot and expansion set at $469.95, the $50 entry fee into a South Carolina regional qualifying tournament, and incidentals associated with the Project props and travel.
+This includes the $299 program registration fee to FIRST (which now also includes the challenge set), purchasing a LEGO MINDSTORMS EV3 robot and expansion set at $489, the $75 entry fee into a South Carolina qualifying event, and any incidentals associated with the Project props, team identity (e.g. tee-shirts), and travel.
 This budget does not include the cost of a computer for programming the robot.
 For a complete breakdown of the budget head over the Pricing & Payment page at FIRST.

 Registering a FIRST LEGO League team is a three step process.
 Below is an outline of the steps in the order that they must be completed.

 Teams begin their registration process by identifying a head coach and having that individual make a FIRST profile at http://www.firstinspires.org/.

 Once the head coach has a profile they log into their FIRST profile.
 On their personal dashboard there’s an option to “Create a Team”.
 Click on this link and follow the instruction.
 At this time new teams are assigned a temporary team number while returning teams are reassigned their old numbers.